geozi/nodejs-typescript-task-manager/QA-Test-plan.md

 - Task fetching by username [✔],
 - Task fetching by status [✔],

 Each test suite is divided into **validation-oriented** and **promise-oriented** tests.
-The validation-oriented tests create validation errors with specific input to check the behavior of both the express-validator middleware and that of the controllers receiving the errors.
+The validation-oriented tests trigger validation errors with specific input to check the behavior of both the express-validator middleware and that of the controllers receiving the errors.

 ![A diagram showing the main parts of the presentation layer probed by the validation-oriented backend integration tests](img/backend_integration_testing_diagram_1.png)